Everybody Loves Raymond

 Frequently Asked Questions

-The show ended because star Ray Romano and creator Phil Rosenthal felt they had run out of relatable family stories to tell.
-They chose to retire the series while it was still a top-rated success to ensure the show went out on a high note.
-This proactive decision helped preserve the show's long-term legacy and reputation.
+The show ended because the creators and Ray Romano felt they had exhausted all the relatable family stories based on their real lives.
+They chose to conclude the series while it was still a top-rated program to ensure it went out on a high note.

 FAQ Refined:: March 2026